 30 years minus your years of service*.

 If you go back to work for an OMERS employer in a position that requires you to enrol in the OMERS Plan, you will be re-enrolled in the OMERS Plan or offered enrolment on a voluntary basis (depending on the position) unless:

 Subject to these exceptions, if you re-enrol in the OMERS Plan, your pension will stop and you will resume as a continuing member.

-When you subsequently retire, all your credited service and earnings are combined and your pension is recalculated.
+When you subsequently retire, all of your credited service and earnings are combined and your pension is recalculated.